radocodes/SVG-Sprite-Splitter/README.md

 ##### FAQ (Frequently Asked Questions):
 If there appears some error or problem during (also after) the process, please check for invalid source data or input data.
 For example: wrong path of the source file, wrong path of the destination folder or wrong format of typing of them.
 And the same thing about source file content.
-In case of problem, there can exists some syntax errors, tag missing or other kind of decription in the source svg sprite file.
+In case of problem, there can exists some syntax errors, tag missing or other kind of description in the source svg sprite file.
 If you have some another questions or suggestions, please write me